 Develop and maintain competency-based academic and work experience certification standards for approval by each Regulator, and

 Define and maintain accreditation standards to assess and accredit as appropriate, Canadian post-secondary forestry programs.

-FPRC/ORFPC operates within the regulatory framework of the provincial forestry regulators.
+FPRC/ORPFC operates within the regulatory framework of the provincial forestry regulators.

-FPRC/ORFPC operates in a policy governance model.
+FPRC/ORPFC operates in a policy governance model.
 The Board, taking direction from the policies and strategic plans for their individual Associations, defines policy regarding the ownership, organizational purpose and staff behaviour, the Board's responsibility, authority, conduct, delegation and monitoring.